IILLC/woocommerce-subscription-access-control-demo/README.md

 # Installation
 1. Install WordPress
-2. Install and activate the required dependencies for your test environment
-- Requires WooCommerce, Woo Subscriptions, and Memberium
+2. Install and activate the required dependencies for your test environment.
+This plugin requires WooCommerce, Woo Subscriptions, and Memberium.
 3. Copy this plugin into wp-content/plugins/
 4. Activate the plugin
 5. Add the shortcode to a test page or post